-The goal is to know what, when and why, so you can improve every year by giving your plumeria the best growing conditions.
+The goal is to know what, when, and why, so you can improve every year by giving your plumeria the best growing conditions.
 Making a plan and documenting all adjustments will allow you to look back and hopefully determine where you can make improvements.

-Before your spring growing season starts
+Before your spring growing season starts.

 Removing damaged branches and roots.

-What: Start by checking your plumeria for signs of insects, branch or root rot, soft branches, bent branches or broken branches.
+- What: Start by checking your plumeria for signs of insects, branch or root rot, soft branches, bent branches, or broken branches.

-How: Cut all damaged branches until you see all white when possible.
+- How: Cut all damaged branches until you see all white when possible.
 Trim roots until you see white or green.

-Why: Remove dead, damaged and diseased branches and roots to help prevent insect & decay organisms from entering the plumeria.
+- Why: Remove dead, damaged, and diseased branches and roots help to prevent insect & decay organisms from entering the plumeria.
 Eliminate crossing branches to prevent damage caused by their rubbing against each other.

 Checking and Spraying tips for insects

-In the ground, I suggest you start spraying as soon as you see the leaves emerging.
+- In the ground, I suggest you start spraying as soon as you see the leaves emerging.
 (Do not spray in direct sunlight or on dehydrated plants)

 - What: Suggest - Summit Year-Round Spray Oil

-Why: By treating with Year-Round Spray Oil or similar you kill the insects and eggs.
+- Why: By treating with Year-Round Spray Oil or similar, you kill the insects and eggs.
 Giving your plants a good healthy start.
 Horticultural oil controls insects without synthetic chemicals.
-Mites including: Rust Mite / Spider Mite (also eggs), Scales including: Black Scale, California Red Scale, Whitefly and Blackfly (also eggs), Sooty Mold.
+Mites including Rust Mite / Spider Mite (also eggs), Scales including Black Scale, California Red Scale, Whitefly and Blackfly (also eggs), Sooty Mold.

 Plumeria waking up from Dormancy

-What we suggest: A mixture of Vitazyme and Carl Pool’s Root Activator.
+- What we suggest: A mixture of Vitazyme and Carl Pool’s Root Activator.

-Watering - Water heavy for the first two days and water heavy every other day for the first week.
-After that water as needed.
+- Watering - Water heavy for the first two days and water-heavy every other day for the first week.
+After that, water as needed.